Grawnya/spotify-song-recommendations/README.md

 No library or technology is used to block the use of arrow key values in the terminal.

 **Resolution:**
-Import the `readline` library, which doesn’t allow keys that are not one of the following numerical, alphabetical, symbolic or certain keys like “return” or “space”.
+Import the `readline` library, which doesn’t allow keys that are not one of the following numerical, alphabetical, symbolic or certain keys like `return` or `space`.

 ### The Recommendations Dataframe is Empty
 **Problem:**